Today's Thursday • 8 mins read

 A narcissist’s subtle and blatant emotional abuse can profoundly impact your mental health, leading to symptoms similar to Post-Traumatic Stress Disorder (PTSD).

-Look at it this way, you were the puppet, punching bag, and object of love, all rolled into one.
+Look at it this way: you were their puppet, punching bag, and object of love, all rolled into one.

-You may not go through the entire spectrum of PTSD, but may have these symptoms:
+You may not go through the entire spectrum of PTSD, but you may have these symptoms:

 - Flashbacks and Nightmares: You might relive traumatic moments from the relationship in vivid, intrusive detail.
 Nightmares can leave you feeling terrified and emotionally drained.
 You may be afraid of going to sleep.

-- Anxiety and Panic Attacks: Anxiety, overwhelmingness, and panic attacks are common.
+- Anxiety and Panic Spells: Anxiety, overwhelmingness, and panic spells are common.
 Sometimes, you may have long spells of breath-holding.
 Some tend to develop tinnitus (constant buzzing in the ears)

 - Emotional Numbness and Detachment: To cope with the overwhelming pain, you might shut down emotionally, feeling disconnected from yourself and others.